You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 JEWELRY BY THE DECADES.
 These

-will help you access the many resources on this web site.
+will help you access the multitude of resources on this web site.
 Many

 books about jewelry are also available, and browsing an on-line book store like